Algessar/Blender-Addons/README.md

 You can decide if you want to have 4 limb bones or 2 with the split bones bool.

+There is also a bool check for deleting a separate root bone.
+It is there for if you're using Rigify feature sets like the Experimental rigs from Alexander Gavrilov.

 / Elric Steelsword